elmahio/documentation/docs/logging-to-elmah-io-from-xamarin.md

 ## Breadcrumbs

 Breadcrumbs can be a great help when needing to figure out how a user ended up with an error.
-To log breadcrumbs you can use the `AddBreadcrumb` method on `ElmahIoXamarin`.
+To log breadcrumbs, you can use the `AddBreadcrumb` method on `ElmahIoXamarin`.
 The following is a sample for Android which will log breadcrumbs on interesting events:

 ```csharp
 public class MainActivity : AppCompatActivity, BottomNavigationView.IOnNavigationItemSelectedListener